peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Known limitations
 ~~~~~~~~~~~~~~~~~

--  “Narrative” events that begin before 0001-01-01 in the timeline, will
+-  "Narrative" events that begin before 0001-01-01 in the timeline, will
    not be synchronized with novelibre, because novelibre can not handle
    these dates.
 -  The same applies to the section duration in this case, i.e. the event